MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/onhold-time-not-populated.md

 ms.reviewer: laalexan
 ms.date: 04/11/2023
 ---
-# OnHold Time attribute isn't populated for a case for the Unified Interface SLA
+# The OnHold Time attribute isn't populated for a case for the Unified Interface SLA

 This article provides a resolution for the issue where the `OnHold Time` attribute isn't populated for a case for the Unified Interface SLA in Customer Service.